 Peracetic Acid: Beneficial...
 But Dangerous

 Peracetic Acid (also known as PAA or Peroxyacetic Acid) is an extremely useful chemical.
 It is used in a variety of industries, ranging from healthcare to aseptic packaging and other foods.
 Additionally, it is environmentally safe, as it breaks down into acetic acid (vinegar) and water.
 This feature is thanks to its highly reactive properties, which also makes it a great biocide/sterilant.
-PAA is also approved by the FDA, and two more PAA manufacturers were recently added to the FDA’s Inventory of Effective FCS Notifications (you can read more about that in the link below).
+PAA is also approved by the FDA, and two more PAA manufacturers were recently added to the FDA’s Inventory of Effective FCS Notifications.

 With all its benefits and because of how many industries use it, many workers are potentially exposed to PAA.
 However, its high reactivity -which makes it so useful- is also what makes it potentially dangerous.
 Overexposure to PAA can cause some serious health issues, including pulmonary edema, permanent lung damage, skin burns, and more.

-The question comes down to this: How do you know you are using PAA safety?
-The answer is quite simple: Continuous Monitoring.
+The question: How do you know you are using PAA safety?
+The answer is quite simple: continuous monitoring.